Access to Juvenile Populations (1990-2012) provides

 offense categories.
 Resulting tables can be saved and imported

 into spreadsheet software for further analysis.
 This application

-users access data on juvenile court processing of nearly
+users access data on juvenile court processing of more than

 40 million delinquency cases, including information on the